princekudwivedi/SafetyAIApp/backend/RAILWAY_DEPLOYMENT_GUIDE.md

 #### Method 1: Nixpacks (Recommended)
 Railway will automatically detect and use the `nixpacks.toml` configuration.

-#### Method 2: Docker
-If Nixpacks fails, Railway can use the provided `Dockerfile`:
-1. Ensure Docker is enabled in Railway settings
-2. The `Dockerfile` will be used automatically

 ### 4. Health Check
 The application includes a health check endpoint at `/` that returns:
 ```json